jnoto424/jnoto424.github.io/index.md

 # Joseph Noto

-Computer Science graduate student at Penn with a background in Management Information Systems.
-Focused on using data and technology to solve analytical problems and make a positive impact.
+I am a Computer Science graduate student at University of Pennsylvania with a Bachelor's in Management Information Systems from Penn State.
+My goals are to pair these degrees to take on complex projects and solve analytical problems.
+I want to be able to put these skills forward to drive positive results and leave a positive impact.
+Listed below are some projects I have worked on that have been engaging and useful!

 ## Skills